 - Category E disease: a listed disease for which there is a need for surveillance within the Union.

-In addition to the listed diseases above, Ireland (or parts thereof) are free from certain diseases affecting aquatic animals and for which there are national measures under Article 226(3) of Regulation (EU) 2016/429:
+In addition to the listed diseases above, Ireland (or parts thereof) is free from certain diseases affecting aquatic animals and for which there are national measures under Article 226(3) of Regulation (EU) 2016/429, and Commission Implementing Decision (EU) 2021/260:

 Gyrodactylus salaris (whole territory)